lindsayphan/MomotaroGame/README.md

  > * What will be the input/output of your project?

  > The project will ask the user/player to choose between options concerning the action they want.
-For example, the options might include — but are not limited to: Which character type would you like to play as?
+For example, the options might include — but are not limited to: Which companion would you like to have?
 Do you want to attack or run away?
 What items would you like to use?
 Depending on the choice made by the user, the corresponding action will be taken and displayed — as well as the consequences that follow the chosen option.
 Additionally, the player prompts (mentioned above) will be displayed on the screen for the user to read.

  > * What are the features that the project provides?